thiesgehrmann/proteny/README.md

 Proteny identifies statistically significantly conserved clusters, and outputs information about these clusters in: **outdir/run/proteny/proteny.sigClusts.tsv**

 In addition to this, proteny produces circos visualizations for the discovered clusters, placing them in: **outdir/run/circos**

-## TO DO

- * Paralellize permutation step
- * Different colors for links in the circos plot
- * Region vizualization in circos plots